CHE-Monash/Myeloma-Model/README.md

 | 2 | Rd (lenalidomide & dexamethasone) | 16% |
 | 2 | DVd (daratumumab, bortezomib & dexamethasone) | 11% |
 | 2 | Other | 73% |

 From LoT 3 onwards, all patients receive the 'other' category.
+If you would like to analyze a scenario with different proportions of patients receiving each regimen, you may override the default in relevant do file (SIM CR.do)

 This repository houses the three items needed to simulate the disease outcomes and treatment pathways of patients with multiple myeloma.
 The code is written in Stata and a valid Stata license is required to execute the simulation.